Gubat: Communications

+Cable TV networks include ANH Cable TV, and DCTV Cable offering broadband service.

+Satellite cable companies include Cignal, G Sat, Dream Satellite, and Sky Direct.

 Sports

 Gubat is slowly being recognized as the only beginner friendly surfing spot in the province of Sorsogon.
 The sand bottom beach breaks of Barangays Ariman and Buenavista (Dangkalan and Rizal Beach) produce 2 to 5 feet waves from September to May.
-With the formation of Gubat Bay Surfers by Bidge Villarroya and surfboards donated by the Local Government Unit under Mayor Ding Ramos, surfing is more accessible to the local population and tourists alike.
-The new group of Gubat Sorsogon Surfer's Association, still under Bidge Villarroya is now performing well in the National Surf Competition Scene, winning 5 national surf championships and numerous finalist positions.
+With the formation of Gubat Bay Surfers and surfboards donated by the Local Government Unit under Mayor Ding Ramos, surfing is more accessible to the local population and tourists alike.
+The Gubat Sorsogon Surfriders Association, Inc. (GSSA) headed by Bidge Villarroya, is also performing well in the National Surf Competition Scene, winning several national surf championships and numerous finalist positions.
 Gubat is the Top 1 in Ngo Sport Airsoft Society by the NGO Bicol Sorsogon Chapter.

+Culture

 Festivals

 The town celebrates its Ginubat Festival annually every June 1–13 in honor of its patron, St. Anthony of Padua.
 It is also the foundation of the town.